mlackey9601/ranger-builder/README.md

 ### ***Future Updates***

+- [ ] Make the app scale for multiple sized screens
 - [ ] Add a Bestiary section where stats on different enemies can be looked up
 - [ ] Add an item lookup section so magic items / herbs / potions can be referenced and added to inventory
 - [ ] New users can choose an avatar for their account